wdi-atx-10/unit-1-project/option-2-about-me/README.md

   - Your process/approach.
   - Unsolved problems.
   - Your biggest wins and challenges.
-- Screenshots of the snippets of code you used to solve particularly interesting problems (think code highlights).
 - An in-class demo of the site that shows off the interactions you worked on.

 - A carousel whose images slide to the side on a timer, along with indicators that the user can click to navigate to a particular project.